tomojitakasu/RTKLIB/readme.txt

-                      add sky image overlay to skyplot for RTKPLOT fix invalid identification of obs type "C2" (#113) fix invalid format of saved image by RTKPLOT (#114)
+                      add sky image overlay to skyplot for RTKPLOT fix invalid identification of obs type "C2" (#113) fix invalid format of saved image by RTKPLOT (#114) 2014/10/21  2.4.3 b2  add pos2-bdsarmode for beidou amb-res option add beidou amb-res option for rtknavi and rtkpost support stdin/stdout if -in/-out omitted in str2str strtok() -> strtok_r() in expath() for thread-safe fix problem on week rollover in rtcm 2 type 14 fix problem on reading "C2" in rinex 2.12 fix bug on clock error variance in peph2pos() fix bug on P0(a[3]) computation in tide_oload() fix bug on m2 computation in tide_pole() fix bug on receiver option -GL*,-RL*,-JL* for javad fix bug on receiver option -GL*,-RL*,-EL* for novatel